Wickham's HTML & CSS tutorial

 HTML and XHTML in the future

 X/HTML5 is a curious compromise.
 The doctype will be <!DOCTYPE html>.
-Markup can be to HTML standards, like closing tags with > and other matters, or to XHTML markup standards like closing tags with /> and using lower case for codes and other matters.
-HTML5 markup can use merely <meta charset="utf-8">, while XHTML markup must use <meta http-equiv="content-type" content="text/html; charset=utf-8"/> (or another charset) and both will be processed as HTML, hence being called "tag soup" as stated in Wikipedia which says:- 5 Use of XHTML syntax in a document which is served as HTML.
+Markup can be to HTML syntax standards, like closing tags with > and other matters like case insensitive element and attribute names, or to XHTML syntax markup standards like closing tags with /> and using lower case for element and attribute names and other matters.
+HTML5 markup can use merely <meta charset="utf-8">, while XHTML5 markup for use in normal websites (ie not pure XHTML) must use <meta http-equiv="content-type" content="text/html; charset=utf-8" /> (or another charset) and both will be processed as HTML.
+However, using the XHTML syntax with HTML5 is called "tag soup" as stated in Wikipedia which used to say:- Use of XHTML syntax in a document which is served as HTML.
 Serving XHTML code to browsers and telling them it is HTML constitutes serving tag soup, because the browser has no choice but to interpret it as HTML-like markup with "syntax errors".
-This particular use of tag soup is recommended by Appendix C of the XHTML 1.0 specification as a way of serving XHTML to browsers that do not support it..
+HTML5 doesn't seem to mind which syntax you use provided it is written with content="text/html; charset=utf-8" or another charset.

 You may see references on this site to HTML and XHTML and to a large extent the terms are interchangeable.